ellosoft/aws-cred-mgr/README.md

 -   Open user config: `aws-cred-mgr config`
 -   Open AWS credentials file: `aws-cred-mgr config aws`

+### Configuration

+The `config` section in the YAML file allows you to set global tool configurations:

+-   `copy_to_clipboard`: When set to `true`, the tool will automatically copy generated passwords to the clipboard.
+Default is `true`.
+-   `aws_ignore_configured_endpoints`: When set to `true`, the tool will ignore any pre-configured AWS endpoints.
+This can be useful in certain network environments.
+Default is `true`.

 ## Security Note for Windows and macOS Users

 On Windows systems, `aws-cred-mgr` securely stores your Okta credentials using the Data Protection API (DPAPI).